Updated 12/29/24

 Unfortunately, you can’t easily size an eternity band.
 When we custom design them, we do account for future sizing by making the inside of the ring a little thicker.
 That way, we can shave off a bit to make it larger, without sacrificing strength.
 We can also add some gold bumps to the inside if needed, to make it fit tighter.

-Diamond And Gemstone Repairs
+Diamond and Gemstone Repairs

 Gems can get loose in their settings.
 Maybe the little prongs that hold the diamonds in place are worn, or even missing.
 Or the channels of gold that edge the stones on the band are paper thin now.
-You can check the prongs yourself by running your finger over them.
-If you can’t feel a little bump, or it feels jagged, then it’s time to get them checked out by the jeweler!

 Most prong and channel repairs can be easily fixed by re-tipping, re-pronging or re-channeling the ring.
 An experience jeweler (that’s us!) will be able to determine if it’s better to repair those prongs, or replace the whole top with a new one.

-Chain Repairs
+Chain and Broken Clasp Repairs

 Your toddler grabs your neck during a tantrum… And rips off your favorite pendant.
 Or your dog explodes with excitement when you come back from getting the mail.
 So much, in fact, that he jumps up and snags your chain off.
 We’ve seen it all.
 Many times.